Haxxnet/Compose-Examples/examples/arr-suite/README.md

 - Qbittorrent
   - Used to download movies, tv shows, media in general
   - A temporary password for the `admin` user will be printed to the container log on startup
+- Requestrr
+  - Used to request movies and tv-shows by end clients
 - Emby
   - Used to manage media and stream it